SMTG-Bham/galore/paper.md

 held it.
 The names of various PE methods refer to the energy range and/or equipment involved:
 - ultraviolet photoelectron spectroscopy (UPS)
-- x-ray photoelectron spectroscopy (XPS)
+- X-ray photoelectron spectroscopy (XPS)
-- hard x-ray photoelectron spectroscopy (HAXPES, HXPS, HX-PES, ...)
+- hard X-ray photoelectron spectroscopy (HAXPES, HXPS, HX-PES, ...)

 These methods are not restricted by symmetry in the way vibrational spectroscopy is and generate broad spectra related to the electronic